BSc (Hons) Equine Science and Business (Foundation Year)

 Work placement

-You will complete a 15-week placement in the second year of the course.
+You will complete a 15-week placement in year two of the course.
 Students have completed placements at companies such as Plusvital Equinome, Godolphin, Weatherbys, NAF and Haygain.
 This is an excellent opportunity to develop a range of links within the growing equine industry.

 Please note that a foundation year is not the same as a foundation degree (FdSc).
 A foundation year will usually lead onto a three-year degree course, whereas a foundation degree is a standalone qualification generally studied for two years.